Pandinosaurus/visualizeDnnBlobs/README.md

 # !News!
-The imagesFromBlob method has been integrated to the dnn module of OpenCV thanks to the help and great reviews from @dkurt and @vpisarev.
-A tutorial will come soon to use this method for visualization purpose.
-In a nutshell : you should handle mean add & normalization manually just like it is done in this repository.
+The imagesFromBlob method has been integrated in a currated version to the dnn module of OpenCV thanks to the help and great reviews from @dkurt and @vpisarev.

 -----------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------